floridop/MNXB11-fairytale/fairytale.md

 So, he also boiled dumplings, and together with his son Peter,  tasted the dumplings with this bottle of rice vinegar that had been stored for half a century.

+"This is a fantastic Friday evening" thought Andrey.
+In the background, the news on the holo-projector TV talked about military operations carried out by the Pan-Oceanic Nation, colloquially known as the 'Fire Nation' after the common wildfires in the Australian continent.
 ---------------------------------------------------------------

 >  Add some lines to the story.
 Can be anything.
 Inspiration?